The Vicious Cycle of Context Overload

 It’s a lot more efficient to strip the skill down to the simplest possible context, have the student get some reps in, and gradually increase the complexity of the context.

-When you get that scaffolding right, the learner gets way more reps in the same amount of time.
-Each rep is completed reasonably quickly because the context complexity is matched to the learner’s skill level.
+When you get that scaffolding right and match to the learner’s skill level, the learner gets way more high-quality reps in the same amount of time.

 Want to get notified about new posts?
 Join the mailing list and follow on X/Twitter.